- Animals: sheep

 - Animal Production: animal protection and health, grazing management, grazing - rotational, livestock breeding, parasite control

-- Education and Training: farmer to farmer, technical assistance
+- Education and Training: extension, farmer to farmer, focus group, technical assistance, workshop

-- Pest Management: genetic resistance, integrated pest management
+- Pest Management: chemical control, genetic resistance, integrated pest management

 - Sustainable Communities: quality of life